-Employer Contributions

-As of June 30, 2013, the Company had not made any contributions to its Pension and PBOP Plans in 2013.
+Employer Contributions - During the nine months ended September 30, 2013, the Company made contributions of \$3.7 million to its Pension Plan and contributions of \$2.5 million to its PBOP Plan.
 The Company, along with its subsidiaries, expects to continue to make contributions to its Pension and PBOP Plans in 2013 and future years at minimum required and discretionary funding levels consistent with the amounts recovered in the distribution utilities' rates for these Pension and PBOP Plan costs.

-As of June 30, 2013, the Company had made \$26,000 of contributions to the SERP Plan in 2013.
-The Company presently anticipates contributing an additional \$27,000 to the SERP Plan in 2013.
+During the nine months ended September 30, 2013, the Company made \$40,000 of contributions to the SERP Plan.
+The Company presently anticipates contributing an additional \$13,000 to the SERP Plan in 2013.